Ilya2000Klimov/PerfectTransitions/docs/status.md

 it to reflect a change of topic, but don’t change it further, rather keep it as it was at the time you locked down your topic). -->

 This project focuses on creating a **seamless music transition model** that predicts the best next segment of a song based on learned embeddings.
-The goal is to generate **natural-sounding transitions** between music clips without abrupt changes.
+The goal is to generate **seamless transitions** between music clips without abrupt changes as if there was never a change in music.

 The approach consists of three main components: